 Design for Your Game

-All information about the game should be recorded in the game design document.
+- Record all information in the game design document.
 This way you can avoid misunderstandings or misinterpretations within the team.
 When you precisely define the key milestones of the game, characters, their leveling system, victory conditions, and monetization features, you can move on to design and start creating art.

 Of course, game art is an absolutely creative field, and you are free to do whatever you want there.
 But note one thing for yourself.